Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 ## Database Migrations

 Our model is set up!
-The remaining actions left are to use our Flask tools to generate the migrations that we'll be able to use to update our database.
+The remaining actions left are to use our Flask tools to generate the migrations, then apply those migrations to update our database.

 Our database development workflow will be as follows: